KG-MuLQA: A Framework for KG-based Multi-Level QA Extraction and Long-Context LLM Evaluation: Evaluation

 \section{Evaluation}

 In this section, we describe the setup for our experiments.
-We evaluate multiple long-context LLMs (listed in Section \ref{subsec:baselines}) across different question complexity levels, as defined in Section \ref{subsec:question_complexity_dimensions}.
+We evaluate multiple long-context LLMs listed in Section \ref{subsec:baselines} across different question complexity levels, as defined in Section \ref{subsec:question_complexity_dimensions}.
 Performance is measured using four metrics detailed in Section \ref{subapp:metrics}.
-In addition, we conduct human evaluation of LLM responses on a small sample of QA pairs (see Section~\ref{subapp:human_evaluation_metrics}).
+In addition, we conduct human evaluation of LLM responses on a small sample of QA pairs (Section \ref{subapp:human_evaluation_metrics}) to discover that F1-score and the LLM-as-a-Judge metrics correlate with human's expectations most.
 Our prompting strategy is outlined in Section \ref{subapp:prompting_strategy}.
 The results of our level-based evaluation are presented in Table \ref{tab:main_results}, with the analysis provided in Section \ref{sec:analysis}.